JonathanGrossmanITC/fullstack_html_css_basics/02_day_two.md

 ## [Position Style Property](#position-style-property)

 The `position` style property allows you to control where an element is positioned on the page.
 The default value for `position` is `static`.
-This means that elements render in order as they are written in your code.
-You can override the default value to [position elements](https://www.w3schools.com/cssref/pr_class_position.asp) relative to specific elements on your page.
-Your other options for `position` are the values `absolute`, `relative`, `fixed`, and `sticky`.
+When an element's `position` is `static`, this means that element renders in order it is written in your code.
+You can, however, override the default value to [change where the element](https://www.w3schools.com/cssref/pr_class_position.asp) appears on the page.
+Othe than `static`, your options for `position` are the values `absolute`, `relative`, `fixed`, and `sticky`.
 Here is an example of three classes:

 ```css
 .header-title {